agileware/au.com.agileware.civiquickbooks/README.md

 for you!

 QuickBooks Online provides different Tax APIs for US and non-US countries.
-This extension has been developed and tested for QuickBooks Online, Australia.
-With initial development and testing to support QuickBooks Online, US.
+This extension has been developed and tested with:

+1. QuickBooks Online, Australia (AU)
+2. QuickBooks Online, United States (USA)
+3. QuickBooks Online, United Kingdom (UK)

 CiviQuickBooks will only synchronise contacts to Quickbooks Online from your CiviCRM when a Contribution is added to them, either through online payments or